grantcarthew/start-prototype/docs/config.md

 ```

 **default_role** (string, optional)
 : Which role to use when `--role` flag not provided and task doesn't specify a role.
-Must match a role name defined in `[roles]` section.
+Resolved using asset resolution algorithm (local config → global config → cache → GitHub catalog).
 If omitted, first role in config (TOML order) is used.

 ```toml
 [settings]